-The disc- and bowl-shaped BLR geometries presented in section 3.3 assume isotropic cloud emission for a BLR which is viewed face-on (i.e. i=0).
-We have also investigated spherical, thin-disc and bowl-shaped geometries in which the line emission from individual BLR clouds is 100 per cent inward towards the ionizing continuum source (i.e. fully anisotropic emission), as well as exploring the variation in geometric dilution with line-of-sight inclination.
-For the anisotropy, we here adopt a form which approximates the phases of the moon (e.g. O'Brien et al. 1994; Goad 1995).
-The effect of anisotropy on the responsivity-weighted radius for both spherical and disc-like BLR geometries has been explored elsewhere (e.g. O'Brien et al. 1994; Goad 1995).
+The disc- and bowl-shaped BLR geometries presented in $\S3.3$ assume isotropic cloud emission for a BLR which is viewed face-on (ie. i = 0).
+We have also investigated spherical, thindisc and bowl-shaped geometries in which the line emission from individual BLR clouds is 100% inward toward the ionising continuum source (i.e. fully anisotropic emission), as well as exploring the variation in geometric dilution with line-of-sight inclination.
+For the anisotropy we here adopt a form which approximates the phases of the moon (e.g. Goad 1995; O'Brien, Goad and Gondhalekar 1994).
+The effect of anisotropy on the responsivity-weighted radius for both spherical and disc-like BLR geometries has been explored elsewhere (e.g. O'Brien, Goad and Gondhalekar 1994; Goad 1995, PhD thesis).